wuichen/prismanext/README.md

 ## Configuring

-If you configure a .env file (just copy [.env.example](https://github.com/iaincollins/nextjs-starter/blob/master/.env.example) over to '.env' and fill in the options) you can configure a range of options.
+If you configure a .env file (just copy .env.example) over to '.env' and fill in the options) you can configure a range of options.

-See the [AUTHENTICATION.md](https://github.com/iaincollins/nextjs-starter/blob/master/AUTHENTICATION.md) for how to set up oAuth if you want to do that.
-It suggested you start with Twitter as it's the easiest to get working.

 ## Deploying to the cloud with now.sh